Welcome to Accessibility.

 The Goldman Center for Student Accessibility is processing an unprecedented amount of requests for disability-based accommodations.
 As such, this process can take several weeks, depending on your request.

 • We attempt to respond to new applications within 3-5 business days.
-If you have provided all relevant documentation for your request, you will be contacted with a request to schedule your Welcome Meeting, either in-person or virtually, with a member of our team.
+If you have provided all relevant documentation for your request, you will be contacted with a request to self-schedule your Access Interview, either in-person or virtually, with a member of our team.

 • If you do not have documentation submitted along with your request for accommodation, you will be reminded to provide supporting medical documentation to supplement your request.
 You will receive up to three (3) reminders to provide documentation before we will archive your application.
 You may re-activate your request at any time by contacting our office via phone or email.

-• Once you have your Welcome Meeting with a member of our team, please allow up to 10-15 business days to process your request for academic accommodation.
+• Once you have your Access Interview with a member of our team, please allow 10-15 business days to process your request for academic accommodation.
+In the event we need to conduct a fundamental alteration exploration or consult around your request, this timeline may be prolonged.
 IF YOU ARE REQUESTING A HOUSING ACCOMMODATION, please note the following:

 • Housing accommodation requests are processed through the Goldman Center in conjunction with the Housing Accommodation Committee, an interdepartmental group comprised of relevant campus partners in supporting your request for accommodation-support at Tulane.
 The Committee meets on the first Friday of every month.
 Please allow until the second Friday of the month for a housing accommodation determination to be processed and rendered.